mattgalczynski/eazyest-gallery/trunk/readme.txt

 * Bug Fix: Link is broken when Folder icon is set to 'Title only'
 * Bug Fix: Allow thumbnails to be ordered by excerpt (caption).
 * Bug Fix: Allow not-logged-in users to use the More Folders - AJAX refresh.
-* Bug Fix: do not collect folders when doing ajax
+* Bug Fix: Do not collect folders when doing ajax
+* Changed: Improved information from AJAX collect images script
+* Changed: Do not slideUp after ajax images collect
+* Changed: Show subfolders instead of subdirectories in manually ordered Admin tables.
-* Changed: Use post name instead of gallery path for Path display
+* Changed: Use post name instead of gallery path for Edit-Folder Path display
 * Changed: Do not output gallery-caption when content is empty
 * Changed: Show About page only at first activation.
 * Changed: Remove link anchors when on-click is set to 'nothing'